 American cockroach droppings might look like little bits of coffee grounds or darker grains of rice.
 They have more ridges and are more square, whereas rodent excrement tends to have a rounder, more oval shape.
 However, because their droppings are so easily confused with those of other pests, you may wish to consult with a licensed cockroach control expert so you don't accidentally misidentify your pest problem.

 One of the first steps in helping prevent and control American cockroaches from infesting your home is knowing what attracts them:

-You can help identify areas in your home that may be infested by searching areas like cabinets and crevices with a flashlight, or you can have a trained pest control professional perform the inspection.
+You can help identify areas in your home that may be infested by searching cabinets and crevices with a flashlight, or you can have a trained pest control professional perform the inspection.
 Additionally, you may place glue traps in suspected high-traffic areas.
 If cockroaches are present, they may be stuck to the strip after a few days.
 Of course, cockroaches are persistent pests that require year-round control.
 For the most effective control methods, consult a pest control professional.

 To get rid of the American cockroach and manage your cockroach infestations, you'll need a multi-step approach: